mablack/cordova-diagnostic-plugin/README.md

 ## isBluetoothEnabled()

-Checks if the device has Bluetooth capabilities and that it's switched on (same on Android and iOS)
+Checks if the device has Bluetooth capabilities and if so that Bluetooth is switched on (same on Android and iOS)

     cordova.plugins.diagnostic.isBluetoothEnabled(successCallback, errorCallback);